Health Library

 Surgery may be done using arthroscopy, traditional open surgery, or a combination of the two techniques.
 It depends on the type of problem and the method the doctor prefers to use.

 Surgery can be done with general or regional anesthetic.
-It may require an overnight stay in the hospital.
+Most people go home the day of the surgery.

 What To Expect